 Ring, Rackard, Meagher Cups preview

-The Christy Ring, Nicky Rackard and Lory Meagher Cup group stages conclude on Saturday
+The group stages of the Christy Ring, Nicky Rackard and Lory Meagher Cups conclude on Saturday.

 Christy Ring Cup

 Kildare will bid to see the Christy Ring Cup group stage through with a 100% record intact when they host Sligo.